lugu/qiloop/doc/NOTES.md

 If the capability *MetaObjectCache* is enabled, the description of the object becomes:
-- **bool**: transmit meta object: boolean value indicating if the meta object will be transmited next.
+- **bool**: transmit meta object: boolean value indicating if the meta object will be transmitted next.
 - **MetaObject**: only sent if the previous filed is true.
 - **unsigned integer**: meta object id
 - **unsigned integer**: service id